numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Nomenclature
 """"""""""""

-Because NumPy did previously not have a notion of a DType class, we review the following terms:
+Because NumPy has had no notion of a DType class, we review the following
+terms:

 - ``dtype`` denotes the dtype *instance*; this is the object attached to a numpy array.